Table 6.48 — EEs for EAs whose label begins with M

 FISHING_PRHBT Fishing is prohibited.
 55

-FISHING_RSTRCT Designated by appropriate authority, within which fishing is restricted in accordance with certain specified conditions.
+FISHING_RSTRCT Fishing is restricted in accordance with certain specified conditions.
 56

 FORACS_V_LIMITS Limits of a NATO Fleet Operational Readiness Accuracy Check Site (FORACS) Naval Forces Sensor and Weapons Accuracy Check Site established under Programme V. 57